Why Work in Finance? Here are 11 very good reasons to consider a career in the world of Finance!

 I have worked as a project manager in non finance roles working with other departments of a company and they don’t really know how the company is performing.

-Why a Career in Finance #8: It is Challenging
+Why Work in Finance #8: It is Challenging

 There is a reason a career in Finance pays well; it can be tough.
 The qualifications are not easy.
 The work can be long hours and there can be a lot of scrutiny on your work.